 Sure, advocate for your child whenever possible.
 Also know that you don’t have to wait before making a difference.
 Start strengthening your child’s learning skills today!

 One simple way to do that is to explore the IPG blog some more.
 I recommend taking a look at the drop-down categories in the sidebar.
 (Scroll up if you don’t see it.)
 The series Profile of a Unique Learner in the Unique Learners category is a good place to start.

 Then sign up for the Inner Pieces Gallery newsletter.
 You’ll receive blog updates, special offers on occasion, and private access to a growing list of free printable activities for kids.
 Some are just for fun.
 Most are also designed to strengthen your child’s ability to learn.

 Of course, when you learn how fun, effective and easy-to-use the free samples are, I welcome you to discover even more therapeutic activities in my store.

-And thank you, dear parent, for taking proactive steps that help remove your child’s limits to learning!
+And thank you for taking proactive steps that help remove your child’s limits to learning!